World War 2 went on to set the new standard in combat tank design, resulting in the Main Battle Tank seen at war's end in 1945.

-There are a total of (140) World War 2 Tanks (1939-1945) in the Military Factory.
-Entries are listed below in alphanumeric order.
-Flag images indicative of country of origin.
+There are a total of [ 169 ] WW2 Tanks entries in the Military Factory.
+Entries are listed below in alphanumeric order (1-to-Z).
+Flag images indicative of country of origin and not necessarily primary operator.
 The listing covers all tank types: tankettes, light tanks, medium tanks, heavy tanks, super-heavy tanks, fast tanks, cruiser tanks, infantry tanks and related armored fighting vehicles.

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.